igorhaf/elevate-admin/docs/en/custom-chart.md

 # Custom chart

-`laravel-admin 1.5` has removed all the chart components.
+`elevate-admin 1.5` has removed all the chart components.
 If you want to add chart components to the page, you can refer to the following process

 Use `chartjs` for example, first download [chartjs](http://chartjs.org/), put it under the public directory, such as in the `public/vendor/chartjs` directory